Here I Am (Marion Raven album)

-Here I Am is the debut solo album by M2M member, Marion Ravn, released on June 6, 2005.
-Ravn co-wrote all but one of the songs with several well-known musicians.
+Here I Am is the debut solo album by M2M member, Marion Raven, released on June 6, 2005 in Singapore, Malaysia, Thailand, Indonesia and the Philippines.
+The album was released on June 8, 2005 in Japan, Australia, Mexico, and New Zealand, and released on August 10, 2005 in Norway and Sweden.
+Raven co-wrote all but one of the songs with several well-known musicians.
 She played both acoustic and electric guitars as well as the piano and provided background vocals on a number of songs.
 The album showed her transition from her past M2M pop sound to a dark hard-rock sound.
 Her musical transition was well received by critics internationally.

 The album debuted at No. 6 in her native Norway and at No. 13 in Japan and was highly successful in countries such as Thailand, Singapore, Malaysia, and the Philippines.
 Raven went on a tour of Southeast Asian countries to promote the album in late 2005.
-However, lack of promotion on Atlantic Records part and delays in releasing the album in the U.S. prompted Ravn to leave the music company.
+However, lack of promotion on Atlantic Records part and delays in releasing the album in the U.S. prompted Raven to leave the music company.

 The album was released in the United States in 2007, with a different track listing and title, Set Me Free, incorporating new and old songs, including an acoustic version of "Let Me Introduce Myself" and the re-recorded version of "Heads Will Roll," which preceded the album in October 2006, as part of the Heads Will Roll EP.